Overview of Revisions

-We are keeping track of revisions by each user, so we will have a record of the previous content in addition to your edits.
-By default, each update to a page is tracked as a separate revision.
+On Open Berkeley sites, revisions are enabled by default on live sites, which means that each site keeps track of each change that is made by each user.
+This means that you will have a record of the previous content in addition to your edits.
+Each update to a page is tracked as a separate revision.

 Revisions allow all Editors and Site Builders to keep track of the changes made to their Open Berkeley site, and can be especially helpful if multiple people are making changes to the same site.